Charles L. Weltner

 Charles Longstreet Weltner (December 17, 1927 – August 31, 1992) was an American jurist and politician from the U.S. state of Georgia.
+From 1963 to 1967, he served two terms in the U.S. House of Representatives.

 Early years and education

 Weltner was born in Atlanta, Georgia.
 In 1948, he received a bachelor's degree from Oglethorpe University in suburban DeKalb County, Georgia.
 In 1950, he received a law degree from Columbia Law School in New York City.
 After serving two years in the United States Army, Weltner practiced law in Atlanta and worked to defeat Georgia's county-unit system and preserve the public school system after state leaders threatened to close the schools rather than integrate.

-Political career
+Congress

 In 1962, Weltner was elected to represent Georgia's 5th congressional district in the House of Representatives as a Democrat.
+He ran against Republican Leland James O'Callaghan, where he defeated him 55.6%–44.4%.

+In 1964, he faced O'Callaghan again, and defeated him 54%–46%.

+Record on civil rights

 Weltner was one of only two Southern members of Congress to condemn the 16th Street Baptist Church bombing in Birmingham, Ala., in 1963 by white supremacists that killed four girls and injured between 14 and 22 other people.
-He was the only member of the state's congressional delegation (and the only Democrat from the Deep South) to vote for the Civil Rights Act of 1964, commenting that "We must not remain forever bound to another lost cause."
+He was one of just two members of the state's congressional delegation to vote for the Voting Rights Act of 1965, commenting that "We must not remain forever bound to another lost cause."
 Weltner voted in favor of the Voting Rights Act of 1965.
 He also supported quick implementation of the United States Supreme Court decision to outlaw racial segregation in public schools, the 1954 decision Brown v.
 Board of Education.
+Despite this, Weltner initially voted with the majority of his Southern colleagues against the Civil Rights Act of 1964, but voted for the final version with the Senate amendment.